Holy Week 2017

 Holy Week around the world

-A man is nailed to a cross in a village in San Fernando, Philippines, on Friday, April 14.
+Penitents from a Catholic Church burn incense during a procession through the streets of Antigua, Guatemala, on Friday, April 14.
 Christians around the world are observing Holy Week, which marks the last week of Lent and the beginning of Easter celebrations.

 Holy Week around the world

-Cardinal John Njue, head of the Catholic Church in Kenya, carries a cross through the streets of Nairobi, Kenya, on April 14.
+Cardinal John Njue, head of the Catholic Church in Kenya, carries a cross through the streets of Nairobi on April 14.

 Holy Week around the world